-I’ve had staycation ideas bouncing around my head for the past few weeks.
+We’ve had staycation ideas bouncing around our heads for the past few weeks as we try to make the most of this pandemic.
 We were supposed to be traveling to Wisconsin to take a vacation and see friends this past week.
 But, I think we all know how that turned out—coronavirus hit and we’re in a pandemic.

 We canceled our flights.

 Instead, we decided to use the fact that we already scheduled the time away from our remaining work to have a vacation while staying near home.

 We’ve broken down what we spent on our six-day pandemic staycation near the end of this post (tl;dr: $57/person/day).
 Here are our pandemic staycation ideas to make your own vacation near home!

 Virginia continues to have a middling-COVID case count.
 The commonwealth has been in Stage 3.
 We’ve been able to visit restaurants and some entertainment venues under strict guidelines like wearing masks and social distancing while maintaining low-density groups.